-Abyss — The place of imprisonment for the demons and for satan.
-Satan is currently imprisoned there but is still able to operate in the affairs of man (20:1-3).
-The image of the abyss is used to refer to: (1) the realm of the powers of darkness, and (2) the influence of the powers of darkness, i.e., the Roman Empire (11:7).
+The abyss is a place of imprisonment for the demons and for Satan.
+It refers to: (1) the realm of the powers of darkness, and (2) the influence of the powers of darkness, especially of the Roman Empire.

 And they [the demons] begged him repeatedly not to order them to go into the Abyss.
 (Luke 8:31)

 Then I heard a loud voice in heaven say: "Now have come the salvation and the power and the kingdom of our God, and the authority of his Christ.
 For the accuser of our brothers, who accuses them before our God day and night, has been hurled down."
 (Revelation 12:10)

 While Satan is bound in the abyss there is...

 (Revelation 11:7) And when they [2 witnesses] shall have finished their testimony, the beast that ascendeth out of the bottomless pit shall make war against them, and shall overcome them, and kill them.

 Some say this is the from-that-time yet-future Antichristbut how is it possible for a spirit being (in fact, Satan) to be the Antichrist or how is it possible for a man (the Antichrist) to arise out of the bottomless pit?